House Post, from a Set of Four

 On View: Arts of the Americas Galleries, 5th Floor

-The two house posts seen here and owned by the Heiltsuk eagle clan of Yálátli (Goose Island) depict the following creation story.
-In the beginning of time, many inhabitants of the land were animals and supernatural creatures.
-Some could take off their fur and feathers and assume human shape, while others remained in their supernatural form.
-One day a supernatural eagle, with the face of a man and an eagle’s beak, saw a whale in the water and seized it for his food.
-After a mighty struggle the eagle flipped the whale over and began to devour it, spilling the whale’s intestines into the water, where they became Yálátli Island.
-The eagle decided to live on this island, becoming human and taking the name Wígvilhba (Eagle-nose), which was passed down through generations to the Wígvilhba Wákas Chieftainship, today held by Chief Harvey Humchitt.
+These two house posts depict the creation story of the Heiltsuk eagle clan and its ancestral homeland, Yálátli (Goose Island): In the beginning of time, many of the world’s inhabitants were animals and supernatural creatures.
+Some could take off their fur and feathers and assume human form, while others always remained in their supernatural form.
+One day, a supernatural eagle with a human face and a bird’s beak saw a whale in the water and tried to seize it for food.
+After a mighty struggle, the eagle flipped the whale over and began to devour it, spilling the whale’s intestines into the water, where they piled up to form Yálátli.
+The eagle decided to live on the island, becoming human and adopting the name Wigvilhba Wákas (Eagle Nose), which has been passed down through the generations and is today held by Chief Harvey Humchitt.

 98 x 35 1/4 x 17 1/2in.
 (248.9 x 89.5 x 44.5cm)